enso-org/enso/docs/language-server/protocol-language-server.md

 ### `SuggestionsOrderDatabaseEntry`

-The entry in the suggestions order collection.
+The entry in the suggestions order database.

 #### Format